haskellcg/Reading_TCP_IP_Illustrated/Introduction.md

   Each protocol box looks at centain identifiers in its header to determine which box in the next upper layer receives the data.

 ## Client-Server Model
+  We Can categories servers into two classes: iterative and concurrent.

+  An iterative server iterates through following steps:
+  1. wait for client request to arrive
+  1. process the client request
+  1. send the response back to the client that sent the request
+  1. go back to step 1

+  A concurrent server, on the other hand, performs the following steps:
+  1. wait for a client request to arrive
+  1. start a new server to handle this client's request.
+This may involve creating a new process, task, or thread, depending on what the underlying operating system supports.
+How this step is performed depends on the operating system.
+  1. go back to step 1

+  As a general rule, TCP servers are concurrent, and UDP servers are iterative.